HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 1. Server sends a FHIR Message to the requested endpoint with a `handshake` notification.
 1. Client Endpoint accepts the Message and returns success.
 1. Server may send a Message containing a notification of type `heartbeat` at any time.
-1. Server may send a Message containing a notificaiton of type `event-notificaiton` at any time.
+1. Server may send a Message containing a notification of type `event-notification` at any time.

 ##### Security Notes